7 Recommendations for Remote Product Managers

 It would help if you answered all of these questions (and a few more) during your research.

-While it may seem unnecessary at first, your research will inform your design process, improving it in innumerable ways.
+While it may seem unnecessary initially, your research will inform your design process, improving it in innumerable ways.